 Esketit allows to create several auto-invest strategies.
 This can be useful in order to split a portfolio between several loan originators, for example.

-The filters are roughly the same as when investing manually.
+The filters for custom auto-invest are roughly the same as when investing manually.
 The auto-invest screen displays the number of matching loans, which is very handy.
 As one can see on the next screenshot, there’s no shortage of loans matching my loose criteria !

 Ready-made investment strategies were pioneered by Mintos.
 This features aims at removing the burden of configuring the auto-invest by providing pre-configured auto-invest portfolios.

 Esketit has three strategies available.
-Each of them invests in a distinct mix of loan originators, resulting in a target return ranging from 11% to 14.
+Each of them invests in a distinct mix of loan originators, resulting in a target return currently ranging from roughly 12% to 14%.

 |Countries||Equally split between Czech Republic, Spain and Jordan||Only Jordan||Equally split between Czech Republic and Spain|

 The CreamFinance strategy will thus appeal to conservative investors, as all matching loans come with a group guarantee.
 At the other side of the spectrum, the Jordan strategy will fit speculative investors who are satisfied with the sole presence of a buyback guarantee.
 Finally, the Diversified strategy is the most balanced, as two thirds of the included loans will come with a group guarantee.